echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 challenging if institutions have made a significant investment in the deployment and use of particular applications and technologies.

-There are instances where policies in education establishments allow for the use of equipment not owned by the institution, including personal devices and the devices of contractors and site visitors.
+There are instances where policies in educational establishments allow for the use of equipment not owned by the institution, including personal devices and the devices of contractors and site visitors.
-These devices are unlikely to be configured to use the institution's proxy but can nevertheless connect to the school network using a transparent proxy (see below).
+These devices are unlikely to be configured to use the institution's proxy, but can nevertheless connect to the school network using a transparent proxy (see section 2.3).
 Transparent proxies used for filtering will typically use SNI data to understand whether a user is accessing inappropriate data, so encrypting the SNI field will disrupt the use of these transparent proxies.